Blog

 DHA is a vital omega-3 present throughout the whole body.
 It has critical regulating functions in multiple systems of the body, due in part to being a vital component of mitochondrial membranes.

-The nervous system, reproductive system and the eyes especially rely on DHA for their optimal functioning.
-DHA is also the precursor to several anti-inflammatory prostaglandins, including PGI3, PGD3 and PGE3[11].
+The nervous system, reproductive system and the eyes especially rely on DHA for optimal functioning.
+DHA is also the precursor to several anti-inflammatory prostaglandins, including PGI3, PGD3 and PGE3[13].

 A percentage of all cell membranes and membrane-bound eicosanoids comprise DHA and EPA.
 In body tissues where the ratio of DHA is lower than EPA, an increased tendency for inflammation can be seen.
 The opposite is true of having lower EPA levels and higher DHA levels.
 The conversion of dietary ALA into complex omega-3s is more efficient for EPA than for DHA.
 For these reasons, many researchers believe that increasing dietary DHA is more essential than increasing EPA for maintaining optimal well-being (unless EPA deficient).
 These two omega-3s are often found together in food sources in differing ratios.